Pareto-Rational Verification: Implementation and Evaluation

-As the \problemVerifAb{} is \FPT{} with an exponential dependence in the number $\nbrObjectives$ of objectives of Player~$1$, we evaluate the influence of parameters $\nbrObjectives$ and $|G|$ on the running time of Algorithms~\ref{algo:fpt} and~\ref{algo:fpt-CE} separately.
-We consider two families of arenas $G_k$ for some parameter $k$, corresponding to several copies of the arena of Figure \ref{fig:intersection_example_arena} all linked to a new initial vertex.
-Figure \ref{fig:subfig3} reports the running time of both algorithms as a function of the parameter $k$ for the first family, in which the number of objectives remains $\nbrObjectives = 4$ and the number of copies (and therefore $|G|$) increases.
+\subparagraph{Comparison on Our Running Example.} As the \problemVerifAb{} is \FPT{} with an exponential dependence in the number $\nbrObjectives$ of objectives of Player~$1$, we evaluate the influence of parameters $\nbrObjectives$ and $|G|$ on the running time of \autoref{algo:fpt} and~\autoref{algo:fpt-CE} separately.
+We consider two families of arenas $G_k$ for some parameter $k$, corresponding to several copies of the arena of \autoref{fig:intersection_example_arena} all linked to a new initial vertex. \autoref{fig:benchmarkss}(a) reports the running time of both algorithms as a function of the parameter $k$ for the first family, in which the number of objectives remains $\nbrObjectives = 4$ and the number of copies (and therefore $|G|$) increases.
 Both positive ($+$) and negative ($-$) instances are considered (in the latter case by modifying the example so that a Pareto-optimal play is lost by Player~$0$).
-As expected, the running time increases polynomially with $|G|$ and remains overall low (even for thousands of copies).
-Algorithm~\ref{algo:fpt-CE} performs better for both positive and negative instances, and we notice the early stopping of Algorithm \ref{algo:fpt} in case of negative instances.
-Figure \ref{fig:subfig4} reports the running time as a function of $t$ for the second family, in which each copy of the arena has its own set of the two objectives for cars $c_2$ and $c_3$.
-Algorithm~\ref{algo:fpt} exhibits an exponential running time in $\nbrObjectives$, whereas Algorithm~\ref{algo:fpt-CE} executes much faster (for both positive and negative instances).
-Such a behavior can be explained by the fact that the overall number of realizable payoffs is low and grows slowly in this example (advantaging Algorithm~\ref{algo:fpt-CE} which performs checks for lost plays with such payoffs), and that Algorithm~\ref{algo:fpt} makes a systematic descent in the lattice from the top and performs an exponential number of checks as the realizable payoffs are low in the lattice.
+As expected, the running time increases polynomially with $|G|$ and remains overall low (even for thousands of copies). \autoref{algo:fpt-CE} performs better for both positive and negative instances, and we notice the early stopping of \autoref{algo:fpt} in case of negative instances. \autoref{fig:benchmarkss}(b) reports the running time as a function of $t$ for the second family, in which each copy of the arena has its own set of the two objectives for cars $c_2$ and $c_3$. \autoref{algo:fpt} exhibits an exponential running time in $\nbrObjectives$, whereas \autoref{algo:fpt-CE} executes much faster (for both positive and negative instances).
+Such a behavior can be explained by the fact that the overall number of realizable payoffs is low and grows slowly in this example (advantaging \autoref{algo:fpt-CE} which performs checks for lost plays with such payoffs), and that \autoref{algo:fpt} makes a systematic descent in the lattice from the top and performs an exponential number of checks as the realizable payoffs are low in the lattice.